Of 10 Chicago friends who went to Cape Cod, 7 got breakthrough COVID infections

 Dr. Gates said that means that unlike previous variants, vaccinated people can transmit COVID but most of the breakthrough cases do not lead to hospitalizations or death.

-"NO one get severely sick, I only had a cough, lost my sense of smell and taste for five days, and I think had I not gotten the vaccine it could have been far worse," Mendheim said.
+"No one get severely sick, I only had a cough, lost my sense of smell and taste for five days, and I think had I not gotten the vaccine it could have been far worse," Mendheim said.

-In Illinois, less than 2.5% of breakthrough cases led to hospitalized and death.
+In Illinois, less than 2.5% of breakthrough cases led to hospitalization and death.
 In Chicago, 99.9% of vaccinated residents have not been diagnosed with COVID-19.

-"So, were the vaccinated patients who have underlying immunocompetent status or were the on medication that cause their immune systems to not work as well?"
+"So, were the vaccinated patients who have underlying immunocompetent status or were they on medication that cause their immune systems to not work as well?"
 Gates wondered.

 She said the bottom line is the vaccines are working, none are 100%, and similar to Mendheim and his friends, most of the breakthrough cases are not causing serious illness or death.